bcosca/fatfree/readme.md

         PRIMARY KEY(userID)
     );

 Note: MongoDB is a NoSQL database engine and inherently schema-less.
 F3 has its own fast and lightweight NoSQL implementation called Jig, which uses PHP-serialized or JSON-encoded flat files.
-There are no rigid data structures.
+These abstraction layers require no rigid data structures.
 Fields may vary from one record to another.
 They can also be defined or dropped on the fly.

-Back to SQL.
+Now back to SQL.
 First, we establish communication with our database.

     $db=new DB\SQL(
         'mysql:host=localhost;port=3306;dbname=mysqldb',